Discover all the tax services we offer

 In some situations, one account—for example, a foreign investment account that is treated as a foreign grantor trust—could trigger requirements for all of the forms discussed: FBAR, Forms 3520/3520-A, and Form 8621!

-While all of these are considerations when opening foreign accounts, they should not dissuade you from opening foreign accounts.
-The key is understanding the ramifications when opening a foreign bank account so you can plan for your financial future.
+While all of these considerations are important when opening foreign accounts, they should not dissuade you from doing so.
+The key is understanding the ramifications of opening a foreign bank account so you can plan for your financial future.

 Greenback can help.
 Our dedicated CPAs and IRS Enrolled Agents can assist you with your US expatriate taxes every step of the way, including opening a foreign bank account.
 Get started with Greenback today.